Business Users Guide to Data & Analytics Initiatives

 When choosing a third-party vendor, make sure to vet your data team well.
 They should have (or be able to quickly develop), a deep knowledge of your industry domain and have experience deploying similar initiatives.

 - Bring All Stakeholders to the Goal-Setting Table

 Business leaders and managers are important drivers of data initiatives.
-They should help determine whether the initiative goals align with broader corporate goals.
+They should help determine whether initiative goals align with broader corporate goals.

 Business leaders can also help evaluate and influence end-user buy-in.
 As needed, they might institute change management practices, training, help remove impediments to end-user acceptance and success, or all the above.